Eat This, Not That! for Greek Foods

 Hummus has become one of the hottest health foods in the last few years, but interestingly enough, it’s not actually of Greek origin like many people assume.
 “Although hummus is served at some American-Greek restaurants, it’s not actually a Greek dish.
 It’s Middle Eastern,” clarifies Elena Paravantes, RD, Mediterranean diet consultant and founder of OliveTomato.com.
 “But hummus is a healthy pick.
 It’s plant-based, and a great source of fiber and protein,” she continues.
 “However, that doesn’t change the fact that it’s a concentrated source of calories, so it’s best to share.”

 Ask for a side of veggie sticks along with your hummus to keep calories to a minimum.
 A single pita is 165 calories and full of empty carbs.

 Tirokafteri doesn’t literally translate to “homemade Velveeta,” but it should.
 “It’s basically feta cheese mashed into a cream-like consistency with a bit of olive oil and hot pepper,” explains Paravantes.
 “Since it’s cheese in a dip form, it’s quite rich in saturated fat, compared to some the vegetable dips made with olive oil.”

 Eat This: Babaganoush

-This tasty, creamy eggplant dip may look like it contains mayo, but it's actually made from eggplant, tahini, and olive oil (one of these 20 Best Full-Fat Foods for Weight Loss).
-Filled with healthy fats and loads of fiber, we've giving this dish the green light.
+This tasty, creamy eggplant dip may look like it contains mayo, but it’s actually made from eggplant, tahini, and olive oil.
+Filled with healthy fats and loads of fiber, we’re giving this dish the green light.